More Menu

 Apply Palette to Comp

-This function walks through the current composition (or document in Illustrator) and matches color values to petals.
-When a match is found, it writes a linking expression or swatch reference to that property.
+This function walks through the current comp or Illustrator document and connects found colors to the nearest petals.
 This is useful when you’ve already set colors manually and want to connect them to a palette after the fact.

 Prune Unlinked Petals

-Pruning scans the current composition for references to each petal.
-Any unlocked petal with zero linked properties is removed from the palette.
+Pruning scans the current comp or document for references to each petal.
+Any unlocked petal with no links is removed from the palette.
 Locked petals are always kept.

-This is useful for cleaning up palettes after deleting layers or compositions.
+This is useful for cleaning up palettes after deleting layers or artwork.
 A toast confirms how many petals were removed.